yzyii/luashitacast/README.md

-# Rag's RDM / BLM / WHM luashitacast
+# Rag's RDM / BLM / WHM / SMN luashitacast

-A combined RDM / BLM / WHM luashitacast for HorizonXI that was originally based off of https://github.com/GetAwayCoxn/Luashitacast-Profiles
+A combined RDM / BLM / WHM / SMN luashitacast for HorizonXI that was originally based off of https://github.com/GetAwayCoxn/Luashitacast-Profiles

-SMN specific behaviour to come soon as I level it to 75.

 A WAR template is also provided that demonstrates an example for melee jobs which allows you to use all of the default commands and provides a small amount of logic for optimizing Utsusemi in gcmelee.lua.